smart-data-models/dataModel.Energy/TechnicalCabinetDevice/doc/spec_FR.md

       x-ngsi:
         type: Property
     doorCount:
-      description: 'Count of doors of the technical Cabinet.'
+      description: Count of doors of the technical Cabinet
       type: number
       x-ngsi:
         type: Property
     doorOpeningAngle:
       description: 'Door opening angle expressed in decimal degrees with a range from 0 to 180 degree.
 The unit code (text) of measurement  is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **DD** represents Decimal Degrees.'
+For instance, **DD** represents Decimal Degrees'
       minimum: 0
       type: number
       x-ngsi: